Camping with dogs: how to plan a pet-friendly camping trip

 Estimated reading time: 1 minute

-Updated 21 June 2024 Planning a pet-friendly camping trip this winter?
-If yes, you’re definitely in for a treat!
-Australia offers some incredible spots where you and your dog can enjoy the great outdoors together.
+Winter can only mean one thing; a pet-friendly camping trip for the whole family.
+And Australia offers some incredible spots where you and your dog can enjoy the great outdoors together.

 But while camping with dogs adds an extra level of excitement, we understand that it can also be a bit daunting, especially if it’s your pet’s first time.
 To make it easier, we’ve prepared this guide to make sure you and your best mate have everything you need to enjoy a fun-filled, adventurous, and memorable pet-friendly camping trip.